JayCarrUK/AutoConfig/README.md

         @Value(path = "no-default-value")
         private int noDefaultValue;

         // No default value is found.
-An ConfigurationException is thrown as this value will be null.
+A ConfigurationException is thrown as this value will be null.
         @Value(path = "null-default-value")
         private String nullDefaultValue;
     }